paolaUWB/DR16Q/README.md

 -Based on "BALNICITY_INDEX_LIMIT", the file will import different results.
 You can see the results in the same directory under the "Absortion_cleaning" document.
 Also the same "BALNICITY_INDEX_LIMIT" constant will generate different graph output because it is defining the narrowness of the output.

 - At the top of the file, the constant variables are defined by Astrophysicist.
 Any change of these constants SHOULD discuss with the client.

+### .gitignore

+-Any files that you would like to be ignored when pushing should be recorded in this file.
+** ADD MORE DETAILS **